The Psychology of Market Bubbles and Crashes For Investors

 The Costs of Dissonance-Driven Decisions

-3. Loss of Trust: Persistently denying reality in the face of clear evidence can erode an investor’s credibility and trustworthiness in professional and social circles.
+3. Loss of Trust: Denying reality in the face of hard quantitative evidence destroys an allocator’s professional credibility with stakeholders, partners, and clients.

 Feedback Loops: The Echo Chambers of Financial Euphoria and Despair - Digital Art